Scarpa Origin Review (2023): Top Pick For Beginners?

 Hooking

-The Origin delivers surprisingly solid performance for hooking.
+The Origin delivers surprisingly solid performance for toe and heel hooks.
 Despite the neutral midsole, Scarpa’s PAF heel system does a good job of conforming to the shape of your foot and staying in place when pulling hard on the heel.
-Toe hooking in the Origin means that you will be placing the leather upper on the rock instead of the sole.
+Toe hooks in the Origin means that you will be placing the leather upper on the rock instead of the sole.
 Despite this, it still feels secure.

 Jamming